Security Arrangements For Visit Of England Cricket Team Reviewed - UrduPoint

 Security Arrangements For Visit Of England Cricket Team Reviewed

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Nov, 2022 ) :Inspector General of Police (IGP) Islamabad Dr. Akbar Nasir Khan on Sunday reviewed security arrangements for the upcoming visit of the England cricket team.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Nov, 2022 ) :City Police Officer Security Division Muhammad Hassan Raza Khan reviewed security arrangements for the upcoming visit of the England cricket team.

-According to the police spokesman, overall security arrangements were discussed and reviewed in the meeting presided over by the Inspector General of Police (IGP) Islamabad which was also attended by the CPO (Security), SSP (Security), AIG (Operations), AIG (Investigation), all SPs, DSPs and Inspectors from security division.
+According to police, overall security arrangements were discussed and reviewed in a meeting presided over by the CPO Security Islamabad which was also attended by the SSP (Security), officials of Pakistan Army, Pakistan Rangers and other law enforcement agencies.

 It was decided in the meeting that the Islamabad Capital police would maintain complete coordination with Rawalpindi police to ensure foolproof security while the routes of the team would be monitored through digital technology and drone cameras.

-More than 1,200 personnel would be deployed on security while CPO (Security) would monitor all affairs pertaining to team security and to ensure the foolproof security of the guests.
+More than 1200 personnel would be deployed on security while CPO (Security) would monitor all affairs pertaining to team security and ensure the foolproof security of the guests.

-CPO (Operations) will ensure complete coordination with them while Chief Security Officer would be deployed with the cricket team to maintain close liaison and sharing of any important information with other law and enforcement departments.
+CPO (Operations) will ensure complete coordination with them while Chief Security Officer is to be deployed with the cricket team to maintain close liaison and sharing of any important information with other law and enforcement departments.